l31g/coral/docs/final/markdown.md

 #### File Statements ####

 In CORaL, file manipulation is built directly into the language, there is no standard library.
 As a result, file commands are built directly into the grammar as statements.
+Files are types, as described above, but there are also several built-in functions to manipulate files.
+These functions are `fopen`, `fprintf`, `freadLine`, `fclose`, and these naming conventions were chosen to remain close to C in syntax.
+Opening a file is a statement that can be called like the following:

+	File f = fopen("output.txt", "w");

+This syntax was described above in initialization, so we will not go into detail about it here.

+The next is `fprintf` which is used like the following.
+It takes the file pointer and then the string to be printed to the file.

+	fprintf(f, "Hello World\n");

+The next is `freadLine` which is used like the following.
+It is slightly different than the other built-in functions in that it must be assignment to something.
+It takes a file pointer and returns a string that is the next line to be read within that file.

+	string p = freadLine(f);

+The final function is `fclose` which is very simple.
+It just takes the file pointer as a argument and closes the file.

+	fclose(f);

 ### Database Connection ###